tdebroc/offlineOnlineApp/README.md

 http://1-dot-offlineonlinesynchronization.appspot.com/?modelName=Product

-Todo: add a service to generate quickly a new entity schema.
+It's possible to add new Entity Kind via the popin "create new entity".
+There you will tell the name of your entity and add some properties for it.
+Then you can switch to the view of this entity via the select box: "Switch Entity Kind ".
+To fill it you can do "Generate Random Entity" (it's not synch across clients and offline).

+Then you can play with your entities : update, insert and remove are handled offline/online and across several clients in the mean time.

 ## Demo
 - Uses localStorage to store all datas on client side.
 - Cache Manifest to use app offline.
-- Synchronizes by pushing only changes done (Update and soon Insert/Delete) to avoid transfering the whole database each time...
+- Synchronizes by pushing only changes done (Update, Insert or Delete) to avoid transfering the whole database each time...

 ## Updates online/offline across several clients
 For a use case, you can take 2 clients C1 and C2, 2 mobiles devices or simplier Chrome and Mozilla.